Tourism will never be completely sustainable as every industry has impacts, but it can work towards becoming more sustainable.

 » Educate yourself about the place you are visiting and the people.

-» Do not purchase or eat endangered species (e.g. turtle egg soup, crocodile handbags).
-Choose sustainable seafood
+» Do not purchase or eat endangered species (e.g., turtle egg soup, crocodile handbags).
+Choose sustainable seafood.

-» Do not give pens, candy or other gifts to local children it fosters a begging economy.
+» Do not give pens, candy, or other gifts to local children.
+It fosters a begging economy.
 If you wish to donate, contact a local school or tour operator who can ensure the gifts are distributed fairly and properly.

 » Do not support the illegal drug trade or the sex trade.

 » Take public transit.
-Or if you must rent a car why not a hybrid or electric one if available?
+Or, if you must rent a car, why not a hybrid or electric one if available?

-» Before you go, ask your travel provider (tour operator, travel agent) about the companys environmental and responsible tourism policies - support those who support responsible tourism.
+» Before you go, ask your travel provider (tour operator, travel agent) about the company's environmental and responsible tourism policies - support those who support responsible tourism.

-» Ask your accommodation provider (hotel, guest house, lodge) about their sustainability practices do they compost?
+» Ask your accommodation provider (hotel, guest house, lodge) about their sustainability practices.
+Do they compost?
 Recycle?
 Have fair labor laws?
 Have an environmental policy?

-» Support responsible tourism organizations those operators who publicly are aiming to make tourism more responsible.
+» Support responsible tourism organizations, those operators who are publicly aiming to make tourism more responsible.

-making a low impact on the environment and local culture, while helping to generate future employment for local people.
-The positive a sustainable tourism is to ensure that development is a positive experience for local people tourism companies; and tourists themselves.
+The aim of sustainable tourism is to make a low impact on the environment and local culture, while helping to generate future employment for local people.
+The positive impact of sustainable tourism is to ensure that development is a positive experience for local people, tourism companies, and tourists themselves.